TelegramMessenger/Telegram-iOS/README.md

 ## Nightly Builds

 You can download nightly builds of the develop branch from [cisimple.com](https://www.cisimple.com/jobs/qsx70pbsrjlf60nlq).
-Builds are triggered at midnight (UTC) if we push commits to our repository in the past 24 hours.
+Builds are triggered at midnight (UTC) if we had pushed commits to our repository in the past 24 hours.

 <a href="https://www.cisimple.com/jobs/qsx70pbsrjlf60nlq"><img src='https://www.cisimple.com/jobs/qsx70pbsrjlf60nlq/build_status.png'/></a>